Autodesk/sydevs/user_manual/atomic_nodes.md

 Some of the qualified types include a template parameter specifying another data type (`T`, `T1`, `T2`).
 These data types must also be qualified types, with one exception.
 The exception is `std::shared_ptr<T>`, for which `T` can be any C++ data type.
 The catch is that `std::shared_ptr<T>` will transfer data by reference instead of performing a deep copy.
 If a reference is passed between nodes, it may introduce a communication channel that bypasses the nodes' ports.
 This can lead to bugs.

-Any C++ type can be converted into a qualified type by specializing the `qualified_type` trait class.
-The technique is demonstrated in [data_custom_node.h](https://github.com/Autodesk/sydevs/blob/master/src/examples/test_systems/data/data_custom_node.h).
+Any C++ type can be turned into a qualified type by specializing the `qualified_type` trait class.
+The technique is non-invasive in that the original C++ type does not have to be modified.
+For a demonstration, see [data_custom_node.h](https://github.com/Autodesk/sydevs/blob/master/src/examples/test_systems/data/data_custom_node.h) where a user-defined class named `foo` is turned into a qualified type by defining the specialization `sydevs::qualified_type<foo>`.

 ## State Variables